danielfaulknor/ADL-scripts/README.md

 ADL-scripts
 ===========
 Super basic initial version.
 Requires: rsync, lftp, bc
 Update all the values where it seeems sensible
+torrents.sh to launch